Stürme über dem Mont Blanc: Plot

 After they return to the station, a major storm closes in around them.
 Hannes does everything he can to comfort the grieving Hella.
 Before she leaves with the team that arrived to bring her father's body back down to the valley, Hannes asks her to look up his good friend Walter Petersen (Mathias Wieman).
 In the coming days, Hella mourns the death of her father.
 One day she visits Walter, who is sick.
 Hella takes care of him and helps him to recover, which in his loneliness he comes to misinterpret as romantic affection.
 Meanwhile, Hannes impatiently counts the days when he can be relieved from his work and see Hella again.
 But when he receives a letter from Walter informing him of his intended engagement to Hella, who knows nothing of the matter, he is so shocked by the news that he decides to stay at the weather station for another season and sends the replacement team back home.

 Soon after, a severe storm descends on Mont Blanc.
-While out gathering his weather data, to his dismay Hannes loses his gloves, and his fingers soon freeze.
+While out gathering his weather data, Hannes loses his gloves and his fingers soon freeze.
 Back at the weather station, with wind howling around him, Hannes realizes the danger he faces.
-He tries to revive feeling in his fingers, but is unsuccessful.
+He tries to regain feeling in his fingers, but is unsuccessful.
 He then attempts to make his way down the mountain, but the storm is too severe, and the snow bridges over the deep gorges have collapsed, cutting off the path.
 Exhausted and with hope nearly gone, he makes his way back to the storm damaged station and manages to send out an emergency SOS signal.
 Soon a rescue team is dispatched.

 When Hella is informed that the rescue team cannot reach the station, she contacts Udet, knowing that an aircraft rescue is Hannes' only hope.
 Udet promptly responds and flies at great risk through a dangerous electrical storm to the station, where he finds Hannes in urgent need of care and arranges to heat the station and prepare some food.
 Meanwhile, Hella and the rescue team make their way up the mountain.
 After a difficult climb, they reach the weather station and Hannes gazes upon Hella with loving gratitude.